doherty100/azuresandbox/README.md

 This section documents known issues with these configurations that should be addressed prior to real world usage.

 * Configuration management
+  * *Terraform*: For simplicity, these configurations store [State](https://www.terraform.io/language/state) in a local file named `terraform.tfstate`.
+For production use, state should be managed in a secure, encrypted [Backend](https://www.terraform.io/language/state/backends) such as [azurerm](https://www.terraform.io/language/settings/backends/azurerm).
   * *Windows Server*: This configuration uses [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Policy guest configuration](https://azure.microsoft.com/en-in/updates/public-preview-apply-settings-inside-machines-using-azure-policys-guest-configuration/) which is currently in public preview.
 This configuration will be updated to the new implementation when it is generally available.
     * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
   * *Linux*: This configuration uses [cloud-init](https://cloudinit.readthedocs.io/) for configuring [Ubuntu 20.04 LTS (Focal Fossa)](http://www.releases.ubuntu.com/20.04/) virtual machines.